nuejs/nue/packages/templates/nuejs.org/docs/single-page-apps.md

 This guide shows you how to build SPAs that integrate seamlessly with your multi-site architecture.

+## Where SPAs are heading
+This document covers the basic building blocks for SPAs.
+Later, you'll see how to spin world-class apps without a design/engineering team, similar to how you spin websites today.
+SPAs are equally important for Nue as websites - the global design system approach works perfectly for both.
+The future involves multiple design options and more declarative development based on YAML configuration.

+Here's a glimpse of what's possible:

+[demo]

+This is a full app with complex state management.
+Nue's standards-first approach uses minimal abstraction layers, resulting in a smaller footprint than a single React/ShadCN button.
+There's also a [Rust/WASM version](link) handling 150k rows.

+But for now, lets focus on the building blocks available today.

 ## The admin template
 Create a working SPA to see the structure: